Skip to content

 Many facilities use cameras, but they have significant limitations.
 Glare, splashing, and crowded water can make it impossible for a camera, or even the human eye, to see what’s happening beneath the surface.
 This is especially true in murky or dark water where visibility is near zero.
 Wearable sensors overcome these challenges completely.
 Because Swimmer Alert wearables track submersion time directly from the swimmer, they are incredibly reliable.
 They don't care if the water is cloudy, crowded, or dark.
 This technology provides clear, unambiguous data that visual systems simply can't, ensuring consistent protection in pools, lakes, and other bodies of water where visibility is a concern.

-The Power of a Layered Safety Approach
+Why a Layered Safety Approach Works Best

 The safest aquatic facilities use both people and technology.
 Combining human watchfulness with devices like wearables and a pool-wide system offers the most complete protection.
 This layered safety strategy ensures that you have overlapping systems of coverage.
 Your lifeguards serve as the immediate, intelligent first responders on the scene.
 Meanwhile, the wearable system works silently in the background, providing a constant, data-driven safety net that catches what the human eye might miss.
 When you integrate wearables into your safety plan, you create a robust defense where human skill and technological precision work together, significantly reducing risk and speeding up response times during an emergency.